ForYouPage-Org/saturn-api/README.md

 **Rate Limiting:**
 The API implements environment-specific rate limiting.
 See the comprehensive rate limiting section above for details.

-**⚠️ Important**: The production server currently uses the old restrictive rate limits.
-After the next deployment, development/testing will be much more permissive.
+**✅ Updated**: The production server now uses the improved rate limiting system with much more permissive limits for development/testing!

 #### Testing Scenarios